seymour7/pi-music-player/README.md

 ### Music not playing

-If you Rasp Pi has booted and no music is playing, I'd recommend checking the logs for the music player service:
+If your Raspberry Pi has booted and no music is playing, I'd recommend checking the logs for the music player service:

 ```
 journalctl -u pi-music-player